mnott/SecureString/README.md

 you can tell it to expire; if you do, it will create a separate thread which will check for whether or not to nullify that char array.
-And, you can tell it to actually not even store itself as a char array, but as a hash; in that case, it will convert it into a md5 version and continue working with that.
+And, you can tell it to actually not even store itself as a char array, but as a hash; in that case, it will convert it into an SHA-512 hashed version and continue working with that.

 The only really overloaded methods - besides the timeout thread - are the